F-Stack/f-stack/dpdk/doc/guides/prog_guide/qos_framework.rst

    High-level Block Diagram of the DPDK Dropper

-The dropper uses the Random Early Detection (RED) congestion avoidance algorithm as documented in the reference publication.
+The dropper uses one of two congestion avoidance algorithms:
+   - the Random Early Detection (RED) as documented in the reference publication.
+   - the Proportional Integral Controller Enhanced (PIE) as documented in RFC8033 publication.

-The purpose of the RED algorithm is to monitor a packet queue, determine the current congestion level in the queue and decide whether an arriving packet should be enqueued or dropped.
+The purpose of the RED/PIE algorithm is to monitor a packet queue, determine the current congestion level in the queue and decide whether an arriving packet should be enqueued or dropped.

 The RED algorithm uses an Exponential Weighted Moving Average (EWMA) filter to compute average queue size which gives an indication of the current congestion level in the queue.